Home

 Our traditional music jams bring musicians (and singers) together in a relaxed atmosphere where all levels and talents are welcome, including those who simply want to hear traditional music or song.

-Important Change: Jams are now held as SPECIAL EVENTS THROUGHOUT THE YEAR, and the location and time will be specified for each jam.
+Jams are held as SPECIAL EVENTS.
+The location and time will be specified for each jam.

 Our Covid protocols are intended to promote the health and safety of our community.
-As of July 1, 2023, masking has become optional but is encouraged at all our events.
+As of July 1, 2023, masking is optional but is encouraged at all our events.
 In addition, a Covid vaccination and booster are not required, although they are recommended.
-Attendees of our events must:
+Attendees at our events must:

 Click here to view our Covid Policy webpage.